People

 Liana Burghardt— PI|Mentor|Learner

 Liana is an evolutionary ecologist broadly interested in how the environment shapes the evolution of organisms (primarily plants and microbes).
-Prior to starting my lab in the Dept. of Plant Science at PSU, I was a postdoc at the University of Minnesota in the lab of Peter Tiffin, a graduate student at Duke University in the lab of Kathleen Donohue, and a postbac in Johanna Schmitt’s lab at Brown University.
-When I am not in the lab, I’m an avid gardener, mountain biker, and cross-country skier.
+She is currently the Director of the Huck Center for Root and Rhizosphere Biology.
+Before starting my lab in the Dept. of Plant Science at PSU, I was a postdoc at the University of Minnesota in the lab of Peter Tiffin, a graduate student at Duke University in the lab of Kathleen Donohue, and a postbac in Johanna Schmitt’s lab at Brown University.
+I’m an avid gardener, mountain biker, and cross-country skier when I am not in the lab.
 Feel free to contact me at: liana.burghardt at psu dot edu

-Jennifer Harris— Ph.D. student in Ecology Program (started Fall 2020)
+Jennifer Harris— a Ph.D. student in the Ecology Program (started Fall 2020)

 Jenn studied Biological Sciences and Environmental Studies at Wellesley College, and worked at a sustainable agriculture startup before joining the lab.
 She is pursuing a Ph.D. in the Ecology Program and is interested in plant-microbe interactions, soil microbial ecology, and nutrient cycling.
 She is also co-advised by Estelle Couradeau in Ecosystem Science and Management.

-Maria Alejandra Gil Polo— Ph.D. student in Plant Biology Program (started Spring 2021)
+Maria Alejandra Gil Polo— Ph.D. student in the Plant Biology Program (started Spring 2021)

 Maria is fascinated by Plant Growth Promoting Rhizobacteria (PGPRs).
 She earned her B.S. in biology at Universidad Nacional Agraria la Molina (Peru) and conducted research at the CBGP in Spain and Cornell University.
-During that time, Maria took part in diverse projects related to biological control, microbial diversity, and the secretion of recombinant proteins.
-While examining the role secretion systems play in plant-bacteria communication, she became particularly fascinated by the molecular mechanisms underlying the rhizobium-legume symbiosis.
+During that time, Maria studied biological control, microbial diversity, and the secretion of recombinant proteins.
+While examining the role secretion systems play in plant-bacteria communication, she became fascinated by the molecular mechanisms underlying the rhizobium-legume symbiosis.
 In grad school, she seeks to learn more about the genes and molecular processes behind this relationship.
+Maria is currently the President of the Penn State Latin American Graduates Student Association: LAGRASA.

 Sohini Guha— Postdoctoral Researcher (starting Fall 2022)